 2019 Marvel Movie Release Dates

 - Spider-Man: Far From Home: July 2, 2019.
-This kicks off Marvel’s Phase 4.
-According to producer Amy Pascal, this movie “will start a few minutes after Avengers 4 wraps as a story.”
+According to producer Amy Pascal, this movie “will start a few minutes after Avengers: Endgame wraps as a story.”
+MCU head Kevin Feige recently confirmed that this movie will end Marvel’s Phase 3, NOT begin Phase 4 as previously thought.
 (Subscribe to my newsletter and I’ll email you when we know more!)

 Moving forward, there are nine Marvel Studios release dates reserved between May 1, 2020 and July 29, 2022.
 No titles or concepts have been announced, but we hope to see a second installment of Black Panther, and Guardians of the Galaxy Vol. 3.